Back to blogUpdated · 30 min read

 • An increase in the value of your stuff – Many insurers will automatically increase your sum insured by inflation every year.
 However, if they don’t it is recommended that you review your sum insured at least annually.

-• The number of claims you've had in the past year – If you signed up with zero previous claims, then made a claim, your premium is likely to increase when it is renewed.
-If you instead signed up with one claim from the previous year, then made no claims, your premium is likely to decrease slightly or stay at a similar level at review.
+• The number of claims you've had in the past year – If you signed up with zero previous claims, and then made a claim, your premium is likely to increase when it is renewed.
+If you instead signed up with one claim from the previous year and then made no claims, your premium is likely to decrease slightly or stay at a similar level at review.

-• Factors that aren’t always specific to you – There are a number of factors that you might have no control over.
-For example, you may live in an area where a lot of break ins happened in the past year, this could affect your premium even though you didn’t claim.
+• Factors that aren’t always specific to you – There are several factors that you might have no control over.
+For example, you may live in an area where a lot of break-ins happened in the past year, this could affect your premium even though you didn’t claim.

 What is Sasria?